irena-flextool/flextool/docs/install_toolbox.md

 ```shell
 cd ../flextool
 ```
 - Run update_flextool.py script.
 This will generate the Input_data.sqlite and Results.sqlite from their templates.
 These are not directly in the repository to avoid future overwrites.
-Update_flextool.py can also be used later when one wants to update the tool.
+Update_flextool.py can also be used later when one wants to update the tool (see below).
+If you use just git to update, your databases will not be migrated in case there has been an update to FlexTool data structures.

 ```shell
 python update_flextool.py